lascam-UFU/CookFrame/README.md

  *File generated using:* CookFrame_FilterRules and CookFrame.

-A Cookbook is composed of several recipes, one for each desired feature of the instantiated application.
-The recipes are composed of actions for implementing the respective feature .
-There are four main activities organized within an index for each one of them: implementation of hot-spot interfaces; direct subclassing of hot-spot classes; creation of collaborations with hot-spot classes;
+A Cookbook is composed of several recipes (item B), one for each desired feature of the instantiated application.
+The recipes are composed of activities for implementing the respective feature (item C).
+There are four main activities organized within an index for each one of them: (C1) implementation of hot-spot interfaces; (C2) direct subclassing of hot-spot classes; (C3) creation of collaborations with hot-spot classes; (C4) indirect subclassing  of hot-spot classes by transitive inheritance.
-indirect subclassing  of hot-spot classes by transitive inheritance.
-This information is complemented by actions that occur within methods, such as: a list of methods from the hot-spot class to invoke; a list of methods from the hot-spot class to override; and/or instantiation of hot-spot class; These actions and methods are enriched with documentation items about hot-spot classes or methods: signature of one class declaration example that uses the hotspot; code comments on the hot-spot or;  occurring design patterns; and, code examples of classes in existing instantiations that use those hot-spots classes or methods.
+This information is complemented by activities that occur within methods (item D), such as: (D1)  a list of methods from the hot-spot class to invoke;  (D2) a list of methods from the hot-spot class to override; and/or (D3) instantiation of hot-spot class; These activities (C) and methods (D) are enriched with documentation items (item E) about hot-spot classes or methods: (E1) signature of one class declaration example that uses the hotspot; (E2) code comments on the hot-spot or;  (E3) occurring design patterns; and, (E4) code examples of classes in existing instantiations that use those hot-spots classes or methods

 Table I presents an excerpt of  the recipe **Remove a Figure**.
 This is a real recipe content of the JHotdraw framework (http://www.jhotdraw.org/), and  one of the features of this framework is the possibility to define a new type of geometric figure and